International Space Settlement Design Competition: Qualifying round

 The qualifying round is known as the Space Settlement Design Competition (SSDC) in the US.
 Typically, the competition lasts 21 hours, and the judges announce the winning company a few hours after the proposal presentations.
 Members of the winning company become eligible for the international competition.
 A few weeks after the April qualifying round, 12 members from the winning proposal team are invited to the international competition.

 In 2005, 2007 and 2009, regional qualifying competitions were introduced for Asia, Australia and Europe respectively.
 These competitions involve various tasks, ranging from vehicle design to settlement design.
 The arrangement of these competitions is much like that of the international finals.
 Before the introduction of the regional qualifying competitions, teams from these regions had to qualify through the main qualifying round.

 Global regional competitions select their participants for the ISSDC through a competition in a similar format to the international finals, although held over a shorter time-frame.
 The Asian Regional SSDC (ARSSDC) group manages two qualifying rounds; the ARSSDC and the Indian National SSDC, both of which send participants to the international finals.
 Space Design Competitions Australia manages the Australian Space Design Competition (ASDC) whose national final, hosted annually at University of Queensland, is a qualifying round for the ISSDC.
 All of these qualifying rounds operate a Proposals Competition to allow teams to qualify for their ISSDC qualifying round competition; this challenges students to submit a response to an RFP in their own time, generally over the course of several school terms.
 The teams offering the best submissions are invited to the ISSDC qualifying round competition.
 These qualifying rounds operated by paid entry.

 The UK Space Settlement Design Competition (UKSDC) operates differently; the UK National Final, hosted annually at Imperial College London, operates as an ISSDC qualifying round.
 The national final is fed from several UK regional competitions, each similar in format to the UK National Final but hosted over one day only, and from the Video Competition, a proposals competition where submissions are required in the format of a five-minute video.
 The UK qualifying round is free to enter and is funded by sponsors and donations.
 Twelve students are selected from across all UK companies to make up the UK team.

 All of the qualifying competitions use a similar RFP which changes year to year.
 The qualifying RFP usually has either direct or thematic links to the RFP that will be set at the International Finals.

+The South African Space Design Competition (ZASDC) first competed in 2026.
+The first National team was made up from top performers selected from the winning semi-final teams.
+The South African semi-finals took place at UCT.